 Kings Cross Station

-The Hogwarts Express departs from Kings Cross, so the station has appeared in every Harry Potter film.
+The Hogwarts Express departs from Kings Cross.
 Visit platforms 4 and 5, which were used for filming, and take a photo pushing a trolley through to a magical world at the wall marked Platform 9 ¾.
 Don't forget to visit the Harry Potter shop, built to resemble Ollivander's wand shop.

 From red phone boxes to double-decker buses, Tower Bridge to Big Ben, the city's icons pop up in many London-set movies, from The Da Vinci Code to Bond film Skyfall.
 In post-apocalyptic movie 28 Days Later, protagonist Jim walks across a deserted Westminster Bridge towards Big Ben and the Houses of Parliament.

 The capital's epic skyline has been given loads of screen time as it's full of famous buildings.
 James Bond actor Daniel Craig surveys the skyline in Skyfall.
 Standing on top of the building that's home to the Department for Energy and Climate Change, the view includes Big Ben and the Ministry of Defence, dotted with flags.

 Starring Hugh Grant and Julia Roberts, Notting Hill thrust the eponymous chic London neighbourhood into the limelight.
 As well as featuring star attractions Portobello Road and the Notting Hill Coronet cinema, the movie also shows The Ritz hotel where Anna is staying, The Savoy Hotel where the press conference is held, and Kenwood House, the Henry James film set.